 So you’ve got your EE-NBIOT-01 and are anxious to get started.
 Before the fun can start we need to complete some steps in the Telenor NB-IoT Developer Platform.
 Let’s go!

 Navigate to https://nbiot.engineering.
-In order to login, you will need a CONNECT account.
-If you don’t have a CONNECT account, you can just enter your phone number and follow the instructions.
+In order to login, you will need a CONNECT account or a GitHub account.
 Once logged in you should be greeted by a simple dashboard:

 Before we go any further, let’s get familiar with some key concepts in the Telenor NB-IoT Developer Platform: NB-IoT devices are called (drum roll, please) devices.
 Devices are grouped into collections.
 A collection may contain zero or more devices.
 Collections (and, by extension, devices) are owned by teams.
 A team consists of one or more users.
 As a user you are always part of a team, including your own private one-person team.